Skip to main content

 The anterior pituitary, upon receiving GnRH signals, releases two crucial gonadotropins ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones are then transported through the systemic circulation to their respective target organs, the gonads (testes in men, ovaries in women).

 In men, LH stimulates the Leydig cells within the testes to produce testosterone.
 FSH, conversely, acts on the Sertoli cells, supporting spermatogenesis and the production of inhibin.
-Testosterone, the primary male androgen, exerts on both the hypothalamus (inhibiting GnRH release) and the pituitary (inhibiting LH and FSH release).
+Testosterone, the primary male androgen, exerts negative feedback on both the hypothalamus (inhibiting GnRH release) and the pituitary (inhibiting LH and FSH release).
 This negative feedback loop is a critical regulatory mechanism, ensuring that testosterone levels remain within a physiological range.

 In women, LH and FSH regulate ovarian function, including follicular development, ovulation, and the production of estrogens and progesterone.
 FSH primarily stimulates follicular growth and estrogen production, while LH triggers ovulation and the formation of the corpus luteum, which produces progesterone.
 Estrogens and progesterone, similar to testosterone in men, exert negative feedback on the hypothalamus and pituitary, modulating GnRH, LH, and FSH secretion.